chris3000/zootopia-playlist-generator/README.md

 # zootopia-playlist-generator
 **Creates Spotify playlists from recent songs played on KZSU Zootopia.**

-[KZSU Zootopia](http://kzsu.rocks/) is a streaming service of excellent college rock from Stanford.
-I love it, and their tastes are very aligned with mine.
+[KZSU Zootopia](http://kzsu.rocks/) is a streaming service of excellent college rock from Stanford, and their tastes are very aligned with mine.
 However, the stream is inconvenient so I wrote these cloud functions to scrape the Zootopia website and create a daily Spotify playlist.

 * Every hour, a cloud function running on Google's Firebase service queries the Zootopia website for the last 25 played songs.